 |RBC Wealth Management||Traditional investment firm||87|

 |Raymond James||Traditional investment firm||87|

-Notice the presence of a couple of money expert Clark Howard’s favorite discount investment houses on this Top 10 list — Vanguard and Schwab.
-Both are “fiduciaries,” meaning their investment advisors have to act in your best interest — not their own.
+Notice the presence of a couple of money expert Clark Howard‘s favorite discount investment houses on this Top 10 list — Vanguard and Schwab.
+Both are “fiduciaries,” meaning they are investment advisors have to act in your best interest — not their own.

 In fact, Clark has a list of fiduciary brokerages that he likes here.